akschoolga-png/todo_cli/README.md

   Commands:

-  add:     Add a new todo item
+  -add:     Add a new todo item

-  list:    List all todo items
+  -list:    List all todo items

-  done:    Mark a todo item as completed
+  -done:    Mark a todo item as completed

-  remove:  Remove an item
+  -remove:  Remove an item

   Intructions:

-  open todo_list file
+  -open todo_list file

-  build
+  -build

-  cargo run --<command>
+  -cargo run --<command>

   Details:

-    list saved as a hash map and then stored in a json file see cargo.toml for dependencies
+    -list saved as a hash map and then stored in a json file

+    -see cargo.toml for dependencies